Merging or Joining Spreadsheet or Database Data

 FeatureReader

 The FeatureReader reads features from any FME-supported format.
-This can be done midstream which aids in adding and joining data quickly.
+This can be done midstream, which helps add and join data quickly.

 The FeatureReader Transformer tutorial